doublejosh/FortuneTeller/README.md

 # Fortune Teller Starter

-This code is a starting point for making your fortune teller via Arduino.
+This code is a starting point for making a fortune teller via Arduino.

 ### References:
 - [LiquidCrystal](https://www.arduino.cc/en/Reference/LiquidCrystal)